LaFosseAcademy/debug-assignment-cdo-beneren10/INSTRUCTIONS.md

 ## Duration

-- You'll have three hours to complete this debug assignment
+- You'll have three hours to complete this debug assignment d

 ## Rules